 Coronavirus (COVID-19) Information

-Fullerton College has signed and returned to the Department the Certification and Agreement and intends to use no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students, for HEERF II, under CRRSAA.
+Fullerton College has signed and returned to the Department the Certification and Agreement for CRRSAA and intends to use no less than 50 percent of the funds that were received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students, for HEERF II, under CRRSAA.
 The same methodology was used for CRRSAA Act funds.

 The estimated total number of students at the institution eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act is about 50% of our Total Student Population.

-Fullerton College has signed and returned the certification and agreement form, and intends to use the funds to provide at least 50% of the emergency financial aid grants to students, in an amount equal to the student portion of HEERF I.
+Fullerton College has signed and returned the certification and agreement form, and intends to use the funds to provide emergency financial aid grants to students, in an amount equal to the student portion of HEERF I.